learn-co-curriculum/javascript-fetch-lab/README.md

 **Top-tip:** Make sure you read the API documentation carefully!
 They will often specify which fields are required and which are optional, as well as the format of the request body.
-Github expects JSON data in the body, but another API might want form data (which you can create with `new FormData()` or XML or something else.
+GitHub expects JSON data in the body, but another API might want form data (which you can create with `new FormData()` or XML or something else.
 Always read the docs!